Learn about Fort Worth Bonds including our News & Press Releases and Team.

 Special Tax Revenue Credit:

-Pledged revenues, related to the City of Fort Worth’s 2017A and 2017B Special Tax Revenue Bonds, consist of the city's combined 9% hotel occupancy tax (HOT), incremental state hotel occupancy and sales and use taxes collected within a specified project financing zone, and airport shared revenues.
-The bonds are also payable from certain anticipated venue-generated tax revenues, the pledge in relation to the Series 2017A bonds limited to 5% of debt service in a given year.
+Pledged revenues, related to the City of Fort Worth’s 2017A, 2017B, 2023A, and 2023B Special Tax Revenue Bonds, consist of the city's combined 9% hotel occupancy tax (HOT), incremental state hotel occupancy and sales and use taxes collected within a specified project financing zone, and airport shared revenues.
+The bonds are also payable from certain anticipated venue-generated tax revenues, the pledge in relation to the Series 2017A and 2023A bonds limited to 5% of debt service in a given year.

 The project financed with bond proceeds is a multipurpose arena with seating capacity of 14,000 to be used for Fort Worth Livestock Show and Rodeo, concerts, basketball tournaments and other events.
 The facility, Dickies Arena, opened in November 2019.